ani777har/rl-project/report.md

 - It requires balancing multiple degrees of freedom simultaneously.
 - It tests the agent's ability to handle delayed effects and long-term planning.

-In RL terms, this is a Markov Decision Process (MDP) where the agent must learn a policy π(a|s) that maps states to actions to maximize expected discounted rewards.

 ### 1.3 Significance and Objectives
 This project evaluates three leading RL algorithms on the InvertedDoublePendulum-v4 environment from Gymnasium, powered by MuJoCo physics simulation.
 The objectives are:
 - To compare algorithm performance in terms of convergence speed, final reward, and robustness.